dwyl/learn-circleci/README.md

 # learn-circleci
-:sunglasses: A quick Travis CI (Continuous Integration) Tutorial for JavaScript developers
+:sunglasses: A quick circleci Tutorial for JavaScript developers

 # How
 - sign up to [circleci](https://circleci.com/)